deathworlders/online/content/books/deathworlders/chapter-31-touching-down.md

 Adam snorted, and melted a bit.
 “Heh.
 Fine.
 But I may as well be right now, bro.
 Seriously, hasn’t your dad explained this shit?
 Mark knows gains.”

-“Oh come on, *everybody*’s parents tell them to eat more…” Jack protested.
+“Oh come on, *everybody’s* parents tell them to eat more…” Jack protested.

 Adam sighed and looked skywards. “*Me cago en Cristo*, was I literally the only fifteen-year-old in history who actually *listened* to his father?”  he asked rhetorically.